PHILADELPHIA REFLECTIONS

 {Roth}

 Two features of this festival are especially notable.
 There is a hatchet-throwing contest, trying to get the flying hatchet to catch one corner in a post.
 It's not an easy thing to do.
 And then there is hatchet-burying, which is said to date back to the Nanticoke Indians.
 The traditional hatchet is brought from Lewes, as is the sand.
-This is all said to be the origin of the folk-saying about burying the hatchet, and it's really very heart-warming to believe that the election is only an election, and the competition is over.
+This is all said to be the origin of the folk-saying about burying the hatchet, and it's really very heart-warming to believe the election is only an election, and the competition is over.
 It's probably not entirely true, of course, but it symbolizes what the public wants to believe is true.
-And what the public is telling politicians -- had better be true.
+And what the public is telling politicians -- had soon better become true, again.